redox-os/pkgar/README.md

 #### Header Struct

+The size of the header struct is 136 bytes.
+All fields are packed.

 - signature - 512-bit (64 byte) NaCl signature of header data
 - public_key - 256-bit (32 byte) NaCl public key used to generate signature
+- sha256 - 256-bit (32 byte) sha256 sum of the entry data
-- entries - 64-bit count of entry structs, which immediately follow
+- count - 64-bit count of entry structs, which immediately follow

 #### Entry Struct

+The size of the entry struct is 306 bytes.
+All fields are packed.

 - sha256 - 256-bit (32 byte) sha256 sum of the file data
 - offset - 64-bit little endian offset of file data in the data portion